MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-from-ad-rms-phase5.md

 ### Additional configuration for computers that run Office 2010

-If migrated clients run Office 2010, users might experience delays in opening protected content after our AD RMS servers are deprovisioned.
+If migrated clients run Office 2010, users might experience delays in opening protected content after our AD RMS servers are de-provisioned.
 Or, users might see messages that they don't have credentials to open protected content.
 To resolve these problems, create a network redirection for these computers, which redirects the AD RMS URL FQDN to the local IP address of the computer (127.0.0.1).
 You can do this by configuring the local hosts file on each computer, or by using DNS.

 Redirection via local hosts file: